Home Cocktails Ordinary Drink Port Wine Flip

 Pairs Well With

-Chocolate desserts Cheese platter with blue cheese Spiced nuts
+Chocolate mousse Cheese platter Spiced nuts

 Quick Facts